-•

-ruments With the Mysqlsh Command Interface

-euments With theimport Command

-resentations of BSON Data Types

-ma Dump Utility, and Table Dump Utility

-P Here.

-pading Utilities

-S

-Dumps

-• • nd Tables

-• tility

-nostics Utility

-ignostics Utility

-12.9.5 collectslowQueryDia ignostics offility 420

-An upgrade checker utility that enables you to verify whether le.

-MySQL server instances are ready for upgrade.
-See Section 1 "Upgrade Checker Utility".
-12.1,

-importJSON() A JSON import utility that enables you to import JSON documer a MySQL Server collection or table.
-See Section 12.2, "JSON In Utility".

-A table export utility that exports a MySQL relational table is a data file, which can then be uploaded into a table on a tate MySQL server using MySQL Shell's parallel table import ut to import data to a different application, or as a light-weight backup for a single data table.
-See Section 12.3, "Table Ex Utility".

-importTable() A parallel table import utility that splits up a single data file and uses multiple threads to load the chunks into a MySQL table.
-See Section 12.4, "Parallel Table Import Utility".

-dumpInstance(), dumpSchemas(), dumpTables(), An instance dump utility, schema dump utility, table dump utility that can export all schemas, a selected schema, selected tables and views, from a MySQL instance to cloud storage or a set of local files See Section 12.5, "Instance Dump Utility, Schema Dump Utility, and Table Dump Utility".

-dumpBinlogs() A dump utility which can dump binary logs from a MySQL instate to cloud storage or a set of local files. ance
+checkForServerUpgrade() An upgrade checker utility that enables you to verify whether MySQL server instances are ready for upgrade.
+See Section 12.1, "Upgrade Checker Utility". importJSON() A JSON import utility that enables you to import JSON documents to a MySQL Server collection or table.
+See Section 12.2, "JSON Import Utility". exportTable() A table export utility that exports a MySQL relational table into a data file, which can then be uploaded into a table on a target MySQL server using MySQL Shell's parallel table import utility, or to import data to a different application, or as a light-weight logical backup for a single data table.
+See Section 12.3, "Table Export Utility". importTable() A parallel table import utility that splits up a single data file and uses multiple threads to load the chunks into a MySQL table.
+See Section 12.4, "Parallel Table Import Utility". dumpInstance(), dumpSchemas(), dumpTables(), An instance dump utility, schema dump utility, table dump utility that can export all schemas, a selected schema, selected tables and views, from a MySQL instance to cloud storage or a set of local files.
+See Section 12.5, "Instance Dump Utility, Schema Dump Utility, and Table Dump Utility". dumpBinlogs() A dump utility which can dump binary logs from a MySQL instance to cloud storage or a set of local files.

-A dump loading utility that can import data dumped using MySQL Shell's Instance, Schema, and Table dump utilities into a MySQL instance.
-See Section 12.6, "Dump Loading Utility".

-loadBinlogs()

-A dump loading utility that can import binary logs dumped using MySQL Shell's binlog dump utility into a MySQL instance.
-See Section 12.6, "Dump Loading Utility".

-collectDiagnostics()

-A diagnostics generation utility that gathers information from the connected MySQL server, generates reports in TSV and YAML formats, and presents them in a zip archive in the location of your choice.
+loadDump() A dump loading utility that can import data dumped using MySQL Shell's Instance, Schema, and Table dump utilities into a MySQL instance.
+See Section 12.6, "Dump Loading Utility". loadBinlogs() A dump loading utility that can import binary logs dumped using MySQL Shell's binlog dump utility into a MySQL instance.
+See Section 12.6, "Dump Loading Utility". collectDiagnostics() A diagnostics generation utility that gathers information from the connected MySQL server, generates reports in TSV and YAML formats, and presents them in a zip archive in the location of your choice.
 This utility enables you to retrieve diagnostic information from standalone servers, members of replication topologies, and HeatWave Service DB Systems.